 The curriculum of the LACUSL Major is unique across the nation and is designed to ensure that students acquire foundational knowledge of U.S. Latinx, Latin American, and Caribbean history and cultures; develop analytical and critical thinking skills; learn the comparative approach to studies of cultures; and gain insight into Latinx, Latin American, and Caribbean cultures from a variety of perspectives.

 Students take an introductory course in Latin American and Caribbean studies as well as a course on U.S. Latinx studies.
-The major also requires two integrative courses as a foundation that focus on exploring diaspora, interconnectivity, and uniqueness of the regions.
 With this foundation, students choose their elective courses from across campus departments, allowing them to focus on topics, themes, and disciplines that interest them.
-Students must select at least two courses each from clusters 1 and 2.

 A final research project will serve as a culminating experience in the major.
 Students will learn and demonstrate research skills in examining an issue that is relevant to the major.
 Students are required to complete an e-portfolio for assessment purposes.